Succynice/simple_shell/README.md

 ## Credit:

-All code in thw project were wriyyen by [@succynice](https://github.com/succynice) and Angie
+All code in this project were written by [@succynice](https://github.com/succynice) and Angie